Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Preliminary: Deep Learning-Powered FDD-OFDM Key Generation

 where $f$ is the carrier frequency, $N$ is the total number of paths, $\alpha_{n}$ is the magnitude of the $n^{th}$ path, which is influenced by the distance $d_n$ between Alice and Bob, the scattering environment and the carrier frequency $f$. $\tau_n = \frac{d_n}{c}$ is the delay of the $n^{th}$ path, where $c$ is the speed of light. $\phi_n$ is the phase shift of the $n^{th}$ path, which is determined by the scatterer material and wave incident/impinging angles at the scatterer.

 In FDD-OFDM systems, the channel frequency response (CFR) of the $l^{th}$ sub-carrier can be expressed as

-where $L$ is the number of subcarriers.
-The CFR of frequency $f$ can be defined as the $1\times L$ channel vector ${\mathbf{H}(f)}=\{H(f,0),...,H(f,L-1)\} $.
+where $f_l$ is the frequency of the $l^{th}$ subcarrier relative to the center frequency $f$.
+The CFR of frequency $f$ can be defined as the $1\times L$ channel vector ${\mathbf{H}(f)}=\{H(f,0),...,H(f,L-1)\} $, where $L$ is the total number of sub-carrier.
 As shown in (\ref{CFR}), the amplitude and phase of wireless channel ${\mathbf{H}(f)}$ are influenced by their frequencies.
 Therefore, extracting reciprocal channel features for key generation in FDD-OFDM systems is challenging.

 Deep learning has been introduced for PKG in FDD-OFDM systems recently \cite{zhang2021secret,wan2021secret,hou2021secret,zhang2022deep}.
-This type of method uses deep learning technology to map the uplink features to the downlink features, so that both parties can obtain the downlink features at the same time.
+This type of method uses deep learning techniques to map the uplink features to the downlink features, so that both parties can obtain the downlink features at the same time.
 As shown in Fig. \ref{DL_KG}, the deep learning-based key generation contains the following four steps.